 Some schools require students to complete approximately 12 credit hours of prerequisite adult education seminars before being allowed to take core courses.
-Once this requirement has been fulfilled, students can take classes introducing them to characteristics of adult learners as well as research methods, educational philosophies, educational psychology and multicultural curriculum programming.
+Once this requirement has been fulfilled, students can take classes in a variety of topics, including:

 Career Options for Graduates